American Society for Theatre Research

 American Society for Theatre Research (ASTR) is a non-profit organization established in 1956.

 Activities

 It publishes the journal Theatre Survey.

+The American Theatre Archive Project (ATAP), an initiative of the American Society for Theatre Research, archives records of theatre makers' work for artists, scholars, and the public.

 It is a member of the American Council of Learned Societies.

 Awards

 The society gives a number of awards to recognise theatre scholarship.
 These include the Gerald Kahan Scholar's Prize, the Errol Hill Award, the Barnard Hewitt Award and a Distinguished Scholar Award.

 Notable award recipients include Sue-Ellen Case, who was awarded a Distinguished Scholar Award in 2007, followed by a Lifetime Achievement Award.
 Distinguished Scholars include Helen Krich Chinoy (1985), Marvin Carlson (2001), Laurence Senelick (2002), Susan Bennett (2016), David Savran (2014), Jill Dolan (2013), and Elinor Fuchs (2018).